 - Confusion, paranoia and memory loss: The drug’s hallucinogenic effects can take hold and manifest in destructive and disorganized thought processes.

 - Dilated pupils or blurred vision: Overstimulation can lead to erratic eye function.

 - Dry mouth and locked jaw: Along with the aforementioned teeth grinding, other mouth symptoms are equally common.

 Every health complication from recreational drug use must be thought of as being terminal if not treated.
 MDMA is a social drug, so if you’re not the one exhibiting serious symptoms, someone you know likely is.
-Get friends and loved ones the help they need before complications become more complicated over time.
+Get friends and loved ones the help they need before consequences become more serious over time.

 When ecstasy users arrive at a hospital or rehab center for care, their situation is a bit of an enigma.
 Physicians will not immediately know what percent of the pills they’ve ingested was MDMA as opposed to other additives.
 This requires blood toxicology examinations.

 In the meantime, medical professionals will do their best to treat the underlying issues related to ecstasy misuse, namely, dehydration and overheating.
-Once a victim is rehydrated, cooled, and stabilized, there is a high likelihood he or she will make a full recovery.
+Once a victim is rehydrated, cooled and stabilized, there is a high likelihood they will make a full recovery.
 That being said, some cases of ecstasy overdose can be fatal.